Solnm/Solnm-Old/README.md

 ownerId & collectionId (L14&15)
-we use launchmynft Platform as a backend get it after creating your Collection: https://launchmynft.io/create Or apply on our platform and we will take care of all the steps for you.
+we use launchmynft Platform as a backend get it after creating your Collection: https://launchmynft.io/create

 npm install